survey2gis/survey2gis-docs-DE/program-options.md

 The numerical notation, including representations of the decimal point and grouping character, will be set to the English standard by default, as this is how most hardware produces output.
 However, Survey2GIS offers settings for the specification of decimal point and grouping characters (using options "-i" and "-g", respectively).

-It is of crucial importance that the numerical notation is correctly set to that of the input data.
+> It is of crucial importance that the numerical notation is correctly set to that of the input data.
 Many devices and programs use English notation by default.
 Typical symptoms of a mismatch include wrongly placed geometries in the output data, as well as stepped and deformed line segments and polygon boundaries.

-## Complete List of Options
+## 2.3 List of Options

 The following is a complete but terse description of all options accepted by Survey2GIS.
 Links to more details on how these options influence processing are provided where appropriate.
 Options are listed in the same order in which they appear in the command line usage summary (invoked by running "survey2gis --help").